Animal welfare licence

 All premises will be inspected before a licence is granted.
 We will look at the welfare standards observed, which are based upon assessment of a range of criteria, including:

-We also examine risk which is largely based on the history of compliance of the business, and also upon the licence holder's appreciation of hazards and risks.
+We also examine risk, which is largely based on the history of compliance of the business, and also upon the licence holder's appreciation of hazards and risks.
 The overall risk will be determined as being either 'low' or 'higher'.

-Staff should also have an understanding of risks involved in caring for the animal, including an extensive risk assessment and written policies and procedures that are reviewed regularly.
+Staff should have a specialist knowledge in the species they are caring for and a clear understanding of its needs and welfare, including mental and physical health, feeding and knowledge of environmental enrichment.
+Staff should also have an understanding of the risks involved in caring for the animal, and have in place an extensive risk assessment and written policies and procedures subject to regular review.
 These documents should be available for the inspector to examine.

 There should be training procedures in place to make sure staff know what is expected of them, and clear evidence of good supervision of staff.